n8n-io/n8n-docs/docs/integrations/builtin/credentials/shopify.md

 13. Copy the **Admin API Access Token**.
 Enter this in your n8n credential as the **Access Token**.
 14. Copy the **API Secret Key**.
 Enter this in your n8n credential as the **APP Secret Key**.

-Refer to [Creating a custom app](https://help.shopify.com/en/manual/apps/app-types/custom-apps){:target=_blank .external-link} and [Generate access tokens for custom apps in the Shopify admin](https://shopify.dev/docs/apps/build/authentication-authorization/access-token-types/generate-app-access-tokens-admin){:target=_blank .external-link} for more information on the above steps.
+Refer to [Creating a custom app](https://help.shopify.com/en/manual/apps/app-types/custom-apps){:target=_blank .external-link} and [Generate access tokens for custom apps in the Shopify admin](https://shopify.dev/docs/apps/build/authentication-authorization/access-token-types/generate-app-access-tokens-admin){:target=_blank .external-link} for more information on these steps.

 ## Using OAuth2

 To configure this credential, you'll need a [Shopify partner](https://www.shopify.com/partners){:target=_blank .external-link} account and:

-- A **Client ID**: Generated when you create a custom app in the **API Access** section.
+- A **Client ID**: Generated when you create a custom app.
-- A **Client Secret**: Generated when you create a custom app in the **API Access** section.
+- A **Client Secret**: Generated when you create a custom app.
 - Your **Shop Subdomain**

 To set up the credential, you'll need to create and install a custom app:

+/// note | Custom app development
+Shopify provides templates for creating new apps.
+The instructions below only cover the elements necessary to set up your n8n credential.
+Refer to Shopify's [Build dev docs](https://shopify.dev/docs/apps/build){:target=_blank .external-link} for more information on building apps and working with app templates.
+///

 1. Open your [Shopify Partner dashboard](https://partners.shopify.com/){:target=_blank .external-link}.
 2. Select **Apps** from the left navigation.